Label Embedding via Low-Coherence Matrices: Related work

-Existing methods for extreme multiclass classification can be grouped into four main categories: Label Hierarchy, Label Embedding, One-vs-all methods, and other methods.
+Besides label embedding, existing methods for extreme multiclass classification can be grouped into three main categories: label hierarchy, one-vs-all methods, and other methods.

-\textbf{Label Hierarchy.} Numerous methods such as Parabel \citep{prabhu2018parabel}, Bonsai \citep{bonsai}, AttentionXML \citep{attentionxml}, lightXML \citep{jiang21lightxml}, XR-Transformer \citep{XR-Transformer}, X-Transformer \citep{X-Transformer}, XR-Linear \citep{XR-Linear}, and ELIAS \citep{ELIAS} partition the label spaces into clusters.
-This is typically achieved by performing $k$-means clustering on the feature space.
-The training process involves training a cluster-level model to assign a cluster to a feature vector, followed by training a label-level model to assign labels within the cluster.
-As each cluster contains a relatively small number of labels, the training cost is effectively reduced.
-Notably, Parabel \citep{prabhu2018parabel} represents labels using binary trees where each node represents a label cluster, and its children represent exclusive subsets of their parent.
-ELIAS \citep{ELIAS} allows label clusters to overlap and updates label-cluster assignments during training.
-However, a potential drawback of such methods that construct a label hierarchy is the often noticeable absence of robust theoretical support.

-\textbf{Label Embedding.} A natural approach involves representing each label as a vector in a low-dimensional space.
-LEML \citep{leml} leverages a low-rank assumption on linear models and effectively constrains the output space of models to a low-dimensional space.
-SLICE \citep{Slice} is designed to train on low-dimensional dense features, with each label represented by the mean of all feature vectors associated with that label.
-SLEEC \citep{bhatia2015sleec} proposes a local embedding framework that preserves the distance between label vectors. \citet{breakTheGlassCeiling19byGuo} point out that low-dimensional embedding-based models could suffer from significant overfitting.
-Their theoretical insights inspire a novel regularization technique to alleviate overfitting in embedding-based models.
-WLSTS \citep{evron18wltls} proposes an extreme multiclass classification framework based on \textit{error correcting output coding}, which embeds labels with codes induced by graphs. \citet{hsu09cs} use column vectors from a matrix with the \textit{restricted isometry property} (RIP), which is satisfied by all Johnson Lindenstrauss matrices, to represent labels.
-Their analysis is primarily tailored to multilabel classification and rooted in a compressed sensing framework.
-They deduce bounds for the conditional $\ell_2$-error, which measures the $2$-norm difference between the prediction and the label vector --- a metric that is not a standard measure of classification error.
+\textbf{Label Embedding.} LEML \citep{leml} leverages a low-rank assumption on linear models and effectively constrains the output space of models to a low-dimensional space.
+SLEEC \citep{bhatia2015sleec} is a local embedding framework that preserves the distance between label vectors. \citet{breakTheGlassCeiling19byGuo} point out that low-dimensional embedding-based models could suffer from significant overfitting.
+Their theoretical insights inspire a novel regularization technique to alleviate overfitting in such models.
+WLSTS \citep{evron18wltls} is an extreme multiclass classification framework based on \textit{error correcting output coding}, which embeds labels with codes induced by graphs. \citet{hsu09cs} use column vectors from a matrix with the \textit{restricted isometry property} (RIP) to represent labels.
+Their analysis is primarily tailored to multilabel classification.
+They deduce bounds for the conditional $\ell_2$-error, which measures the squared $2$-norm difference between the prediction and the label vector --- a metric that is not a standard measure of classification error.
 In contrast, our work analyzes the standard classification error.
-Embedding-based methods generally underperform compared to state-of-the-art approaches in empirical evaluations.